 Use the graphic equaliser to, for example, boost the treble on recordings made from cassette tapes which can often sound rather dull.
 Changes are applied in real time so you can adjust the sound until you get the results you want.
 The preamp setting can be used to boost quiet signals, but be careful not to set this too high - if the VU meters turn completely red while playing a loud section you need to turn this down.

 To normalise a recording, click Normalise.
-This displays a dialog to let you choose the desired volume level:
+This displays a dialog to let you choose the desired final volume level and other options:

--3dB is the most common choice as it obviates any risk of clipping, although many commercial CDs are normalised to 0dB.
 Like all the audio cleanup tools, VinylStudio's normalisation procedure is non-destructive - i.e. no changes are made to the recorded file.
 Instead, the results are applied when you burn CDs or save your tracks.
-You can also normalise albums in 'batch' mode in the Save Tracks window.
+You can also normalise albums in 'batch' mode in the Batch window.
+Please note that, like all the filters, the results are not shown in the waveform display.
+The effects of any filters in effect are included in VinylStudio's calculations when you run the normalisation procedure however, so do this last.

 You can save frequently used filter settings as a preset.
 To do this, adjust the filter settings as desired and then click Save.
 Presets are named and a few predefined ones (marked with an asterisk) are provided for the more common situations you might encounter.
 The '78 recorded at 45RPM' preset attempts to correct inaccuracies in equalisation caused by recording at the wrong speed, but vintage records use varying equalisation schemes anyway so trust your ears and be prepared to experiment.